Homework 8 - Optimizations

 Benchmarks

 There's a benchmarks repository at https://github.com/BrownCS1260/final-benchmarks.
 You can add your benchmarks to that repository by forking the repository and then creating a pull request adding a file to the benchmarks directory.
-As part of your grade for this final homework, you should add at least three interesting benchmark programs to this repository by Saturday, Dec 9.
-Please include your cslogin somewhere in the pull request or commit.
+As part of your grade for this final homework, you should add at least three interesting benchmark programs to this repository by Wednesday, Dec 4.
+Please include your cslogin somewhere in the pull request title.

 The benchmark repository readme has directions for testing your compiler on these benchmarks.